koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 > The quantity of work-in-progress will directly affect cycle-time, the more work you are currently undertaking the greater the required cycle-time to complete each task.

-For me, maybe, just maybe I think what is meant is, as long as you are not able to finish tasks in your hand, but still accepting new work, you are not making any overall progress.
+The explanation I would make would be someting like this: As long as you are not able to finish tasks in your hand, but still accepting new work, you are not making any overall progress.
 Work In Progress is both the source of product, but in the same time, is the cause of not being able to deliver anything, if not managed properly.
+It is just like oxygen for us, it is what makes it live, and what makes as age..
+The less frequent you breathe, you keep living, and you live longer.

 ## References
 - [Gene Kim Defines the 3 Ways of The Phoenix Project](https://www.youtube.com/watch?v=nUOXDEvplRc)